COMU/libpebble/README.md

 ## Usage

-* Disconnect between the pebble by phone.
+* Disconnect pebble from your phone.

 * Pair pebble and with your computer on bluetooth.